n3uromanc3r/hydra/README.md

 - `containerClass` - optional - sets the css class for the container
 - `label` - optional - sets the label
 - `color` - required - set the color (css class name) e.g. `red`

+Type: `file`
+Properties:
+- `containerClass` - optional - sets the css class for the container
+- `label` - optional - sets the label
+- `variable` - required - sets the variable name

+Type: `textarea`
+Properties:
+- `containerClass` - optional - sets the css class for the container
+- `label` - optional - sets the label
+- `variable` - required - sets the variable name

 Type: `empty`
 Properties: **NA**